ippontech/blog-usa/posts/distributed-tracing-with-xray.md

 AWS X-Ray always encrypts traces at rest, and can also be configured to use AWS Key Management Service (AWS KMS) for compliance requirement like PCI and HIPAA.

+Want to implement Distributed Tracing to monitor your architecture?
+Feel free to [contact us](https://en.ippon.tech/contact/).
+It would be a pleasure to help and work with you!

 ### Sources
 * [AWS X-Ray developer guide](https://docs.aws.amazon.com/xray/latest/devguide/aws-xray.html)